-19.12.6 Insurers and intermediaries use personal and other information on customers for a variety of purposes within the course of business that include, amongst other things, product development, marketing, product pricing, and claims management.

-- 19.12.7 The supervisor should require that insurers and intermediaries do not use the customer information that they collect and hold in a manner that results in unfair treatment.
-The measures that the supervisor should expect insurers and intermediaries to take might include, but are not limited to: - ensuring that the appropriate technology is available and in place to manage adequately the personal and other information an insurer or intermediary is holding on a customer; - implementing policies and procedures relating to the use of data, ensuring that the data collected is used in a fair manner including when processed through algorithms or other technologies; - ensuring that such policies and procedures provide that customer data will not be abused to circumvent rules on prohibitions on aggressive marketing practices or discrimination; - ensuring that customers have a right to access and, if needed, to correct data collected and used by insurers and intermediaries; and - ensuring that group structures are not abused to circumvent prohibitions on the sharing of personal information.
+- 19.12.6 Insurers and intermediaries use personal and other information on customers for a variety of purposes within the course of business that include, amongst other things, product development, marketing, product pricing, and claims management. - 19.12.7 The supervisor should not allow insurers and intermediaries to use customer information that they collect and hold in a manner that results in unfair treatment.
+Insurers and intermediaries should have appropriate policies and procedures in place.
+The measures that the supervisor should expect such policies and procedures to cover may include: - ensuring that the appropriate technology is available and in place to manage adequately the personal and other information an insurer or intermediary is holding on a customer; - implementing policies and procedures relating to the use of data, ensuring that the data collected is not used in an unfair manner including when processed through algorithms or other technologies; - ensuring that such policies and procedures provide that customer data will not be abused to circumvent rules on prohibitions on aggressive marketing practices or discrimination; - ensuring that customers have a right to access and, if needed, to correct data collected and used by insurers and intermediaries; and - ensuring that group structures are not abused to circumvent prohibitions on the sharing of personal information.